Wambita/superhero/README.md

 ## Features

 1. **Fetching Data**:
-   - The data is fetched from the [Superhero API](https://rawcdn.githack.com/akabab/superhero-api/0.2.0/api/all.json) using the `fetchAndDisplayHeroes()` function in JavaScript.
+   - The data is fetched from the [Superhero API](https://rawcdn.githack.com/akabab/superhero-api/0.2.0/api/all.json) using the `fetch()` function in JavaScript.
    - Once fetched, the data is cached and used for sorting, filtering, and pagination.

 2. **Displaying Data**: